 Toasted pine nuts

-Place the porcini mushrooms into a jug and top with 500ml boiling water and give them a swirl and set aside for 15 minutes.
+1. Place the porcini mushrooms in a jug and top with 500ml boiling water.
+Stir, then set aside for 15 mins.

-In a large saucepan or casserole dish add the onions, celery, carrots, bay leaves, thyme sprigs and oil.
-Cook gentle until soft, the onions are translucent and lightly caramelised.
+2. Heat the oil in a large saucepan or casserole dish over a medium heat, and add the onion, celery, carrot, bay leaves, and sprigs of thyme.
+Cook gently, stirring regularly, until the vegetables are soft, and the onions are translucent and lightly caramelised.

 3. Drain the porcini mushrooms into a bowl, keeping the liquid – it's full of flavour.
 Finely chop the mushrooms, and set aside.

 4. When the vegetables are softened, stir in the garlic and cook for another minute or two, or until fragrant.